-- 451 Council of Chalcedon: (The First Schism) Catholics (general term for the universal church) not divided until the division ignited during the Council.
-It was attended by 520 Bishops around the world to settle a unified doctrine.
-The Oriental Orthodox Catholic Church and Western Roman Catholic Church split.
+- 451 Council of Chalcedon: 520 Bishops around the world attended the council to settle a unified doctrine.
+However, the Oriental Orthodox Catholic Church and Western Roman Catholic Church split.
+Hence, the First Schism.

 - 553 Council of Constantinople II

 - 680 Council of Constantinople III

 - 787 Council of Nicaea II

 - 1054 The Great Schism: Split between Eastern Catholics (Orthodox) and Western Catholics (Roman)

 The Great Schism of 1054 A.D.

 The great schism was the formal split between Eastern Catholics (Greek Orthodox) and Western Catholics (Roman Catholics).
 The word “catholic” means universal.
 They have similarities such as canonization, rituals, relics but differ in principle for the most part.

 On July 16, 1054, the Patriarch of Constantinople ex-communication (by Rome) became the breaking point of tension between the church based in Rome and the Byzantine church based in Constantinople.

 The Roman Catholic church became the “New Roman Empire”